Psychopaths as Control Freaks

 They are constantly teetering on the edge of being exposed at any moment should their control over their outer environment ever slip and so they live in a state of constant fear which non psychopaths should be thankful they don’t have to live in.

-The Mask of Sanity, available on Amazon, is a classic text on psychopathy by former psychiatrist Hervey Cleckley, where he goes into great detail about the “mask” that toxic psychopaths wear.
+The Mask of Sanity, available on our books page, is a classic text on psychopathy by former psychiatrist Hervey Cleckley, where he goes into great detail about the “mask” that toxic psychopaths wear.
 Cleckley details how this mask conceals a chaotic inner world devoid of real emotion and empathy and chronically destructive towards the self and others.
 A “mask” of superficial charm is needed to conceal these traits from others, though eventually and with enough time they will eventually leak out and be spotted.

 admin